 In the face of these deaths and many others, the senators and witnesses all argued that something must be done.

-Suggested solutions included increased funding and support for Crisis Intervention Teams (CIT) training and the Justice and Mental Health Collaboration Act, which would improve access to mental health services for people who come into contact with the criminal justice system and provide law enforcement officers tools to identify and respond to mental-health issues.
+Suggested solutions included increased funding for Crisis Intervention Teams (CIT) training and the Justice and Mental Health Collaboration Act.
+This would improve access to mental health services for people who come into contact with the criminal justice system.
+Additionally, this will provide law enforcement officers tools to identify and respond to mental-health issues.

 While the hearing focused on troubling, high profile, and tragic cases such as those of Boyd and Saylor, the scope of the problem extends to virtually every kind of disability.